 Grace is a tiny city located in the state of Idaho.
 With a population of 938 people and just one neighborhood, Grace is the 97th largest community in Idaho.

-Because occupations involving physical labor dominate the local economy, Grace is generally considered to be a blue-collar town.
-51.67% of the Grace workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Grace, you'll notice that it is more blue-collar than most other communities in America.
+51.67% of Grace’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grace is a city of construction workers and builders, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Grace who work in farm management occupations (14.85%), management occupations (8.44%), and healthcare suport services (7.13%).

 Because of many things, Grace is a great place for families with children to consider.
 First of all, many other families with children live here, making Grace a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Grace has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Grace’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.